krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 ## 12. adding delete post functionality [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/a39aa380ad44f3c98e05c511a964201afa534ee8)

-If we `rake routes`, we can see our DELETE route is already taken care of for us:
+If we `bin/rake routes`, we can see our DELETE route is already taken care of for us:

     DELETE /posts/:id(.:format)      posts#destroy